deepshiksharma/vae-mnist/README.md

 The Conditional VAE extends upon the vanilla VAE by passing in class labels during training and generation.
 This allows for controlled synthesis of images conditioned on the class label.

 ## What is the latent space?
+The latent space is essentially a multi-dimentional coordinate system where the representation of input data is held.

+### The latent vector
+The model encodes each handwritten digit into the latent space as a Gaussian (normal) distribution.
+This distribution includes the range of possible handwritten variations for a specific digit.

 ## How the VAE works
+...

+### How is Conditional VAE different
+...

+### The loss function
 ...

 ```sh